Spark-Liang/NoteBook/LOMA/290/ch03 - Legal and Compliance.md

   - **joint venture** : the agreement between the insurers to undertake a specific project together.

 **litigation process and the responsiblity of legal department during litigation**

 - **litigation process** : the act of dispute to a court of law for a resolution.

-- **lawsuit** : ac action brought by a party who claim that they have harmed in some ways.
+- **lawsuit** : an action brought by a party who claim that they have harmed in some ways.

 - legal department's responsibility during the litigation